adamk72/consulting_website/blog/business/intro-to-process-experience.md

 There's a sort of "meta-experience" that gets lost in the shuffle of doing work for a company.

 I've been mulling over this concept recently, having joined a new company recently that is still going through some growing pains.
 There are many departments, each with its own needs but not necessarily skilled in the art of Experience Design.
-As with any company, there are plenty of creative people, but not everyone is a Design Thinker.
+As with any company, there are plenty of creative people, but not everyone is a Design Thinker.:w